Jetchisel/sdb/README.md

 rooting and jailbreaking.
 SQLite database has become the first choice for storing data on mobile devices.
 SQLite databases are just files that are stored on the file system.
 ```

+To sum it up, sqlite does not do a server and client mode.
+It does not need a granting of permissions or
+authentications.
+It is file based, so if only you and or a group of trusted users will use/share the data
+base then that should be free from all of that injection thing since that happens on a server that is open
+for access to the public, meaning any one or thing that has a browser and/or has access to the internet can
+view/reach your servers then that is where the problem starts.
+Still don't take my word for it, read what the
+license file has to say.

 ---
 ### Trouble shooting